 Joel Dimmack builds a competition drift Datsun 240Z, complete with the heart of a modern Godzilla.

 In fact, I never even realized it could be done.
-Not only are VR38DETT engines almost prohibitively expensive, but also consider the modern GT-R is approximately 20 inches longer and almost 1,500 pounds heavier than the classic S30 platform.
-Nonetheless, Dimmack apparently approached his engine swap with a similar philosophy to cats and their tiny cardboard boxes: "If I fits, I sits."
+Not only are VR38DETT engines almost prohibitively expensive, but also consider the modern GT-R is approximately 20-inches longer and almost 1500 lbs. heavier than the classic S30 platform.
+Nonetheless, Dimmack apparently approached his engine swap with a similar philosophy to cats and their tiny cardboard boxes — "if I fits, I sits."

 As we’ve learned from the past couple of Z projects, there’s no wrong way to build a Datsun 240Z.
 How would you build yours?
 Let us know in the comment section below.

 - RELATEDDominic Le Builds a Datsun 240Z SEMA Show Car in His Home GarageWith only a month left until SEMA, Dominic shares the progress on his one-of-a-kind home-built Datsun 240Z show car.READ NOW

 - RELATEDSpeedhunters' Larry Chen Shows Us Around His 'Orange Bang' Datsun 240ZWith an SR20DET out of a Formula Drift car, Larry Chen's 240Z is the perfect Frankenstein.READ NOW

 - RELATEDWhy Are Datsun 240Zs Shooting Up in Value?The affordable sports coupe of the 1970s sure is expensive now.READ NOW

 - RELATEDRide Onboard the 1973 Nissan 240ZG at Fuji SpeedwayWatch the iconic 1973 Nissan 240ZG lap Fuji Speedway during Nissan's annual NISMO Festival.READ NOW